dvirgiln/dvirgiln.github.io/_posts/2019-03-01-akka-streams-graphdsl-and-windowing.md

 title: Akka Streams GraphDSL and Windowing
 featured: images/akka.png
 layout: post
-description: 'During the lecture the reader will discover the power of Akka Streams: how to manipulate streams using the Akka Streams GraphDSL.'
+description: 'During the lecture, the reader will discover the power of Akka Streams: how to manipulate streams combining the Akka Streams GraphDSL, windowing and different split aggregations.'
 ---

 In a previous [post](https://dvirgiln.github.io/akka-streams-windowing/) we discussed about what it is **windowing** and how to implement it using Akka Streams.
-The main reason why we have to do this, and it is not provided by Akka Streams, it is because it is a lower level library and let the developers manipulate the streams as they want.
-No boundaries, No limits.
+The main reason why we have to do this, and it is not provided by Akka Streams, it is because it's a lower level library and let the developers manipulate the streams as they want.
+No boundaries, no limits.

 As a continuation of the previous post, using the same [codebase](https://github.com/dvirgiln/streams-kafka), we are going to explain the powerful GraphDSL provided by Akka Streams.

-We are receiving Sales Record from a Kafka topic with the following format:
+The input stream is based on sales records from a Kafka topic with the following format:

 ```
   case class SalesRecord(transactionTimestamp: Long, shopId: Int, productId: Int, amount: Int, totalCost: Double)